St. Ottilien Archabbey: Development

 In 1895 Andreas Amrhein resigned from the community, which then became a priory.
 In 1902 St. Ottilien was elevated to the status of an abbey.
-After the foundation of another three abbeys, St. Ottilien was chosen in 1914 as the archabbey of the St. Ottilien Congregation of the Benedictine Confederation, also known as the Missionary Benedictines.
-The Archabbot of St. Ottilien has ever since been ex officio the head of the St. Ottilien Congregation.
+After the foundation of another three abbeys, St. Ottilien was chosen in 1914 as the archabbey of the Ottilien Congregation of the Benedictine Confederation, also known as the Missionary Benedictines.
+The Archabbot of St. Ottilien has ever since been ex officio the head of the congregation.

 The abbey grew rapidly until 1930, developing missions in South Africa, Korea and China.
 St. Ottilien was extended during this period in order to accommodate the expanding community, which grew to almost 400 people.

 In 1941 the abbey was suppressed by the Gestapo.
 The monks returned in 1945.

 From April 1945 until May 1948 the abbey served as a Displaced Persons (DP) camp to some 5,000 concentration camp survivors.
+American soldier Robert Hilliard visited the camp and saw the performance of the St. Ottilien Orchestra, formed by Jewish musicians who survived in Holocaust.
+He saw the poor state of the camp, and started a campaign to change it.
+He succeeded by sending multiple letters, which eventually found their way to President Truman; it helped to provide change the conditions and provide better food, medicine, clothing, and the eventual ability to leave the camps and immigrate to other countries if they desired.

 The abbey continued to sponsor the Rhabanus-Maurus-Gymnasium St. Ottilien until 1973, when this task was handed over to the Diocese of Augsburg.
 Both institutions still keep close ties as a part of the administration and teaching staff of the school is held by Benedictine monks.